mdheller/dumbass/README.md

 - **Stop learning, stagnate!**—Use the syntax you already know.
 Stop learning new things.
 Do more with what's already here.
 - **Crazy and fun, but in a serious way**—Dumbass is the tool for people who don't want to think too hard to make UI.

 *To learn more*...oh wait, you already know enough.
-Read on to see 1 example and install mantras.

-## Quickstart
+## Install mantras

 Install dumbass with npm: